codeGROOVE-dev/minik/README.md

 - **Minimalist**: Collapses to a tiny strip when you don't need it
 - **Always on top**: Stay on task
 - **Native**: Built with Rust & Tauri

-It's only been tested on macOS, but it should work anywhere.

 ## Features